gregoriiv/data_preparation/docs/data_preparation/pois.md

 **column_set_value** - allows to create a column and assign a pre-fusion value to it.
 For example, create a source column and specify the value.

-**columns2fuse** - here should be specified the names of those columns in the input data whose contents will be integrated into the final table.
+**columns2fuse** - here should be specified the names of those columns in the input data whose contents will be integrated into the final table. **Important! "amenity", "operator" and "geometry" should not be defined in list, it will be attached automatically.**

 ```yaml
 ...